Separate names with a comma.

 Hey guys, did you see this?
 Thoughts?

 Was posted before.
 Super spreader theory absolutely gains more credence.
-Other studies in other countries found more intra family spread than "similar age" spread.
+Other studies in other countries found more intra family spread than "to similar age" spread.
 Wonder if that is a product of Indian households and society vs European/Chinese/etc households and society.

 Assuming all of this testing happened in the last 24-36 hours, the other family members should get tested again Friday or Saturday.
 Unless one or more begin showing symptoms before then.